Scenario Based Learning in Financial Literacy

 -

-Establishing the decision model that prompted agency and personal responsibility
+Establishing the decision model that prompts agency and personal responsibility

 Building Personas